gzkdev/mortar/README.md

 # Mortar

-A light weight starter kit for Decentralized Apps
+A light weight blueprint for building decentralized apps

 ## Stack